Fact Families Addition And Subtraction

 Fact Families and the Commutative Property

 The commutative property of addition states that changing the order of the addends does not change the sum.
 This property is directly reflected in fact families.
 Notice that in each fact family, the two addition sentences simply reverse the order of the addends.
-This emphasizes the flexibility and understanding of the addition operation.
-However, it is crucial to note that the commutative property does not apply to subtraction.
+In real terms, this emphasizes the flexibility and understanding of the addition operation.
+That said, it is crucial to note that the commutative property does not apply to subtraction.
 The order of the numbers in subtraction drastically affects the result.

 Fact Families and Word Problems